HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-centos.markdown

     sudo yum localinstall --nogpgcheck https://download1.rpmfusion.org/free/el/rpmfusion-free-release-7.noarch.rpm
     sudo yum install lame-devel x264-devel

+The GNU Compiler Collection and related packages provided by CentOS 7 are old.
+Install and enable a newer version provided by Software Collections (SCL)[^gcc-scl].
+This is recommended for building the HandBrake [CLI](abbr:Command Line Interface) and required for building the GTK [GUI](abbr:Graphical User Interface).

+    sudo yum install centos-release-scl
+    sudo yum install devtoolset-7
+    sudo scl enable devtoolset-7 bash

+To build the GTK [GUI](abbr:Graphical User Interface), install the graphical interface dependencies.

+    sudo yum install dbus-glib-devel gstreamer1-devel gstreamer1-libav gstreamer1-plugins-base-devel intltool libgudev1-devel libnotify-devel webkitgtk4-devel

 CentOS is now prepared to build the HandBrake [CLI](abbr:Command Line Interface).
 See [Building HandBrake for Linux](build-linux.html) for further instructions.

 [^opus-el6]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.

 [^nasm-repo]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.

+[^gcc-scl]: SCL packages are isolated from base repository versions of similar packages.
+You can enable and disable these packages using the `scl` command line tool.
+For example, disable newer developer tools after compiling HandBrake by running `sudo scl disable devtoolset-7 bash`.